petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/setting-default-permissions.md

 ![Verify that the permissions configured at the instance level appear here.](./setting-default-permissions/images/03.png)

 ## Setting Default Permissions at the Site Level

-!!! important
-    Currently, this feature is behind a release feature flag (LPD-21265).
-Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

 Default permissions at the site level take precedence over default permissions at the instance level.